 I am excited to announce that the Harriman Institute and Columbia Libraries, have come into the possession of an invaluable resource.
 The journalist and Senior Carnegie Fellow, Thomas de Waal, has donated a collection of audio files containing all of the interviews he conducted for his first two books—Chechnya: Calamity in the Caucasus, and Black Garden: Armenia and Azerbaijan Through Peace and War.
 These books detail the history and evolution of two conflicts historically overlooked by the international community.
 Conflicts that offer important lessons about international policy, escalation, and the spread of information.
-Lessons we can draw from today.
 The collection is available from the Rare Book and Manuscript Library at Columbia Libraries.

 As you may recall, two years ago we started working with Columbia’s Center for Oral History on an oral history of the Harriman Institute—a series of interviews with some of the Institute’s key actors that will allow us to reconstruct and examine the evolution of the Institute’s history over time.
-We are happy to announce that the project is in its final stages, and will be available online to the public in the spring of 2018.
+I am happy to announce that the project is in its final stages, and will be available online to the public in the spring of 2018.

 Enjoy the holidays and please visit our website for news and details of upcoming events.
 If you missed an event, you might find a video of it on our YouTube channel.
 If you aren’t doing so already, please follow us on Twitter and like us on Facebook to keep up with news about our faculty, students and alumni and stay updated on our events, fellowship opportunities and other programs.